 In an effort to increase cash flow to providers impacted by COVID-19, CMS had temporarily expanded the Accelerated and Advance Payment Programs on March 28, 2020.
 CMS is authorized to provide accelerated or advance payments during the period of the public health emergency to any Medicare provider or supplier who submits a request to the appropriate Medicare Administrative Contractor ("MAC") and meets the required qualifications.
 Traditionally repayment of these advance/accelerated payments is set to begin at 90 days, however CMS has extended the repayment of these accelerated/advance payments to begin 120 days after the date of issuance of the payment.
 However, CMS announced on April 26, 2020 that it would not be accepting any new applications for the Advance Payment Program and would be reevaluating all pending and new applications for Accelerated Payments in consideration of the direct payments made available to providers through the HHS Provider Relief Fund.

 We cannot predict the impact of these programs on the business or financial condition of any of our operators.
-In addition to COVID-19 reimbursement changes, the current administration announced several quality of care related initiatives on April 30, 2020 related to addressing the COVID-19 pandemic in longterm care facilities.
+In addition to COVID-19 reimbursement changes, the current administration announced several quality of care related initiatives on April 30, 2020 related to addressing the COVID-19 pandemic in long-term care facilities.
 One of the initiatives is the formation of the Coronavirus Commission for Safety and Quality in Nursing Homes, a special task force created for the purpose of addressing the rising death toll of residents in nursing homes.
-The task force will be composed of leading industry experts, doctors and scientists, resident and patient advocates, family members, infection and prevention control specialists, and state and local authorities.
-A second announcement was made which advised that the Federal Emergency Management Agency would begin shipping two weeks' worth of personal protective equipment ("PPE") to each of the nation's 15,400 nursing homes, with all nursing homes receiving a total of 14 days' worth of PPE no later than July 4, 2020.
-Quantities shipped will be based on facility staffing levels and PPE usage rates.
-The current administration additionally released an interim final regulation regarding the requirement for nursing home operators to report COVID-19related data directly to the Centers for Disease Control and Prevention in addition to CMS.
+The task force is composed of leading industry experts, doctors and scientists, resident and patient advocates, family members, infection and prevention control specialists, and state and local authorities.
+A second announcement was made which advised that the Federal Emergency Management Agency would begin shipping two weeks' worth of PPE to each of the nation's 15,400 nursing homes, with all nursing homes receiving a total of 14 days' worth of PPE no later than July 4, 2020.
+The current administration additionally released an interim final regulation regarding the requirement for nursing home operators to report COVID-19-related data directly to the Centers for Disease Control and Prevention in addition to CMS.
 Nursing home providers will be required to report infections and death data at least weekly to federal authorities, and by 5 p.m. the next day to residents and family members.
 An additional announcement was made that CMS will provide states with \$81 million from the CARES Act to increase their inspections of nursing homes.
+To ensure effective oversight is achieved, CMS will allocate the CARES Act funding based on performance-based metrics.
+On July 10, 2020, CMS announced plans to deploy Quality Improvement Organizations across the U.S. to provide immediate assistance to nursing homes in the COVID-19 hotspot areas as identified by the White House Coronavirus Task Force.
+CMS subsequently announced on July 14, 2020 a large-scale procurement of rapid point-of-care diagnostic testing supplies to be distributed to nursing homes in the COVID-19 hotspots areas.
+However, due to the lower sensitivity and specificity of these test devices, not all state public health departments allow for their use, and many have requirements in place for using these tests appropriately.
+This initiative is a one-time procurement of devices and tests targeted toward facilitating on-site testing among nursing home residents and staff.
+Following initial distribution of testing supplies from CMS, nursing homes will be able to procure additional tests directly from the respective manufacturers.